ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

 How to create a IP-core driver
 ==============================

-This tutorial creates an software driver for the :ref:`AXI_testIP`.
+This tutorial creates a software driver for the :ref:`AXI_testIP`.
 Only a part of the functionality of :ref:`AXI_testIP` is implemented here, i.e., the multiplication of two integer values on the PL.
-The driver takes two integer values as input, writes them to the PL and reads the result.
+The driver takes two integer values as input, writes them to the PL, and reads the result.
-The implementation is done in way that implements the driver and the :ref:`unit_tests` in parallel.
+The implementation is done in a way that implements the driver and the :ref:`unit_tests` in parallel.

-.. note:: This example is purely for understanding how to write the driver, using the PL for simple integer multiplication is much slower than just doing it on the PS.
+.. note:: This example is purely for understanding how to write the driver.
+Using the PL for simple integer multiplication is much slower than just doing it on the PS.

-.. tip:: Somethimes, Ceedling fails to build and unclear errors are present.
-Try to use ``ceedling clean`` to delete temporary files of ceedling or commenting out the last test, , running `ceedling clean``, running all tests again and comment the last test in again.
+.. tip:: Sometimes, Ceedling fails to build, and unclear errors are present.
+Try to use ``ceedling clean`` to delete temporary files of Ceedling or commenting out the last test, running `ceedling clean``, running all tests again, and comment in the last test again.

 Video
 =====